w3c-social/activitypump/implementation-reports/TEMPLATE-WIP.md

 * [ ] Server filters inbox content according to the requester's permission

-Implied
+#### Allow Object Retrieval

+According to [section 3.2](https://w3c.github.io/activitypub/#retrieving-objects), the Server...

+MAY

-* [ ] Server responds to GET request at inbox URL
+* [ ] Allow dereferencing Object `id`s by responding to HTTP GET requests with a representation of the Object

-#### Accept notifications from other servers

-> A federated server receiving an activity to its actor's inbox, validating that the activity and any nested objects were created by their respective actors, and handling server to server side effects appropriately.

-#### Object Retrieval

-## Security Considerations (B)
+If the above, is true, the Server...

+MUST

+* [ ] Respond with the ActivityStreams object representation in response to requests that primarily Accept the media type `application/ld+json; profile="https://www.w3.org/ns/activitystreams#"`

+SHOULD

+* [ ] - Respond with the ActivityStreams object representation in response to requests that primarily Accept the media type `application/activity+json`
+* Deleted Object retrieval
-* [ ] acceptance criteria (NORMATIVITY)
+  * [ ] Respond with 410 Gone status code to requests for deleted objects
+  * [ ] Respond with response body that is an ActivityStreams Object of type `Tombstone`.
+  * [ ] Respond with 404 status code for Object URIs that have never existed
+* [ ] Respond with a 403 Forbidden status code to all requests that access Objects considered Private
+* [ ] Respond to requests which do not pass authorization checks using "the appropriate HTTP error code"
+* [ ] Respond with a 403 Forbidden error code to all requests to Object URIs where the existence of the object is considered private.

+## Security Considerations

+non-normative

+* [ ] Server verifies that the new content is really posted by the author indicated in Objects received in inbox and outbox ([B.1](https://w3c.github.io/activitypub/#security-verification))
+* [ ] By default, implementation does not make HTTP requests to localhost when delivering Activities ([B.2](https://w3c.github.io/activitypub/#security-localhost))
+* [ ] Implementation applies a whitelist of allowed URI protocols before issuing requests, e.g. for inbox delivery ([B.3](https://w3c.github.io/activitypub/#security-uri-schemes))
+* [ ] Server filters incoming content both by local untrusted users and any remote users through some sort of spam filter ([B.4](https://w3c.github.io/activitypub/#security-spam))
+* [ ] Implementation takes care to santizie fields containing markup to prevent cross site scripting attacks ([B.5](https://w3c.github.io/activitypub/#security-sanitizing-content))

 ## Other Features

-### Exit Criteria Features
+### Requirements not yet specified

 * Discovering an actor's profile based on their URI.
   * TODO clarify acceptance criteria: https://github.com/w3c/activitypub/issues/173

-### Non-Exit-Criteria Features implied by the spec

-#### Object Retrieval

-##### Server

-> The HTTP GET method may be dereferenced against an object's id property to retrieve the activity.

-Spec uses lowercase 'may', but in the details there is a MUST.

-* [ ] - MAY? - "The HTTP GET method may be dereferenced against an object's id property to retrieve the activity."
-  * [ ] - MUST - presents the ActivityStreams object representation in response to application/ld+json; profile="https://www.w3.org/ns/activitystreams#"
-  * [ ] - SHOULD - presents the ActivityStreams representation in response to application/activity+json as wel
-  * Deleted Object retrieval
-    * [ ] SHOULD respond with 410 Gone to requests for deleted objects
-    * [ ] Response body SHOULD be Object of type Tombstone.
-  * Never existed objects
-    * [ ] SHOULD respond with 404 status code
-  * [ ] SHOULD fail requests which do not pass their authorization checks with the appropriate HTTP error code, or the 403 Forbidden error code where the existence of the object is considered private.